Below are questions and answers to the Pickleball Canada membership process.

 Pickleball Canada recently installed a new automated membership system.
 Up until now, the process was completely manual.

 However, many clubs and provincial associations are still using a manual lists to process their memberships to Pickleball Canada.
-We are working
+We have updated the system using the upload

 15) Is the membership system available in both languages?